mattpshields/matthewshields.co.uk/content/writing/2021-08-15-using-optional-chaining-in-javascript.md.md

 ## Requirements and Browser Support

-The support coverage for this feature has a really good
+The support coverage for this feature has a really good coverage at this time, covering all major browsers with the exception of Internet Explorer.

 <picture>
 <source type="image/webp" srcset="https://caniuse.bitsofco.de/static/v1/mdn-javascript__operators__optional_chaining-1629034552274.webp">